Dazlarus/RooCode_SpecKit_StarterKit/.roo/commands/import-commands.md

 import-commands --no-overwrite
 ```

-**Environment Setup:**
+**What it generates:**
-- **PowerShell**: Creates `.roo/scripts/import-commands.ps1` for automation
+- Creates `.md` files for each command in `.roo/commands/`
-- **Cross-platform**: Generates appropriate script for your environment
+- Each file follows Roo Code slash command format with frontmatter
+- Commands become available in VS Code command palette after reload

 **Usage**
-- Run this command once to generate `.md` command files.
+- Run this command to generate functional `.md` command files.
 - The command will auto-detect your `.roo/custom_commands.yaml` file.
-- Reload VS Code or run `/reimport` if you modify the YAML later.
+- Reload VS Code window after import to see new commands.
-- Use the generated PowerShell script for automated imports.
+- Commands appear in: Settings → Slash Commands → Workspace Commands